Diesel Performance 101

 So now that you understand how a diesel engine works, it’s time to take a look at some diesel performance upgrades for your vehicle!
 Here’s a brief list of the most common.
 If you would like to learn more about these upgrades, check out our Frequently Asked Questions section.

-A. Performance Intake System – Diesel engines are all about air – the more of it and the cooler it is, the better.
+A. Cold Air Intakes – Diesel engines are all about air — the more of it and the cooler it is, the better.
 With the addition of any diesel performance chip, performance module, or diesel programmer; increasing air-flow is critical to higher horsepower gains without losing fuel mileage as well as extending the life of your turbo diesel engine.

-B. Performance Chips and Programmers – Gaining more horsepower has never been easier.
+B. Tuners, Chips and Programmers – Gaining more horsepower has never been easier.
 Most of our performance chips are plug and play or can be installed in under an hour.

-C. Diesel Performance Exhaust – Back Pressure and high exhaust temperatures are two of the easiest ways to hurt your engine’s life.
+C. Diesel Exhaust Systems – Back Pressure and high exhaust temperatures are two of the easiest ways to hurt your engine’s life.